balismatz/laravel-image-style/README.md

    > - If the image style ID cannot be generated from the provided class name,
    > it falls back to "default".
-   > - If multiple image styles have the same ID, the first detected will be
+   > - If multiple image styles have the same ID, the first one detected will be
    > considered valid.

 3. ***Help text***